-La Trobe University is delighted that you and your organisation have agreed to partner or are considering a partnership with the University to provide our student(s) with a placement or project opportunity that will give them valuable skills to assist them in their future careers.
+La Trobe University is delighted that you and your organisation have agreed to partner, or are considering a partnership, with the University to provide our student(s) with a placement or project opportunity as part of their degree that will give them valuable skills to assist them in their future careers.

-We want to ensure that you are appropriately supported while hosting our student(s) and as such, you will be assigned a key contact person.
-This manual provides a summary of responsibility, expectations, and key considerations when a La Trobe University student is approved to undertake a work based learning (WBL) activity with your organisation.
+This manual provides a summary of responsibility, expectations and key considerations when a La Trobe University student is approved to undertake a work-based learning (WBL) activity with your organisation.